 Problem | Effect On the Microwave | Solution |

-Greasy filters | – Grease builds up on the grease filters under the microwave.
-The build up of grease could hamper the efficiency of the unit. | – Periodically clean the grease filters with hot water and detergent. |
+Greasy filters | If you have an over-the-range microwave, grease can easily build on the grease filters.
+This can hamper the efficiency of the unit. | Periodically clean the grease filters with hot water and detergent. |

-Running on empty | – Running the microwave while empty could cause burn marks and hotspots. | – Never run the microwave on empty. |
+Running on empty | Running the microwave while empty could cause burn marks and hotspots and impact its lifespan. | Never run the microwave on empty. |

-Metals | – Metal in a microwave could cause it to spark and burn. | – Avoid putting metals into a microwave. |
+Metals | Metal in a microwave can cause it to spark, damaging it permanently. | Always use microwave-safe containers. |

-Weak door hinges | – Slamming the microwave door could make the hinges weaken.
-This would eventually create an unnecessary repair. | – Close the microwave door instead of slamming it.
-This will prolong the lifespan of the hinges. |
+Weak door hinges | Slamming the microwave door could make the hinges weaken and cause different door issues. | Close the microwave door instead of slamming it. |

-DIY fixes | – Attempting to repair a microwave on your own could be dangerous.
-There are deadly electrical charges inside it. | – Always call a professional to fix a problem with your microwave. |
+DIY fixes | Attempting to repair a microwave on your own could be dangerous.
+There are dangerous electrical charges inside it. | Always call a professional to fix a problem with your microwave. |

 What Are the Signs a Microwave Is Going Bad?

-1. Worn-Out Buttons
+#1 Worn-Out Buttons

-2. Slow Heating
+#2 Slow Heating

-3. Loud Operating Noises
+#3 Loud Operating Noises

 Your microwave should operate while making no more than a low hum in the background.
 It shouldn’t be any louder than 55-59 dBA.
 (That’s just quieter than a normal conversation but louder than your bathroom exhaust fan.)
-Does your microwave:

-4. Over 10 Years Old
+#4 Over 10 Years Old

-Is your microwave over 10 years old?
-I know that everyone loves a classic.
-And they say if it’s not broke don’t fix it.
-But, even if your microwave is still in good condition you should start looking for a replacement.
+But, even if your microwave is still in good condition, I recommend looking for a replacement if it’s over ten years.
 Why’s that?
 Take a look at a few reasons below:

 - New microwaves are more energy efficient.
 A new one could save you some money on your electric bill.